Shivam-1827/ChatSphere/README.md

 2. **Room Joining**
    - Enter the room code to join an existing room
-   - Maximum of 2 users per room
    - Real-time user count updates

 3. **Messaging**
    - Send messages in real-time
    - Messages are color-coded (white for sent, dark for received)
    - Automatic scrolling to latest message

+4. **AI Chat Summarization**
+   - Request AI-generated summaries of your conversations
+   - One-click summary generation
+   - AI-processed content shared with all room participants

 ## 🌈 User Interface